creativeprojects/gopenhab/README.md

 # TODO

 - Handle all state types.
 Handled for now are `String`, `Switch`, `Number`, `DateTime`.
+- Add triggers for more events.
+All `item` events have triggers, and some `thing` events (but not all)
 - Ability to update rules
 - Handle more events on the openhab test server